 - 1. From the Output ribbon, select Export to LandXML. - 2.
 Select Edit LandXML Settings, and for the Alignment Export Settings set the Export Cross Sections option to Off. - 3.
 Specify the alignment and feature line objects to export.
-If you moved the associated feature lines to a unique site, select from that site. - 4.
+If you moved the alignment and associated feature lines to a unique site (which is important for projects with multiple roads), select from that site. - 4.
 Tap OK and enter a file name. - 5.
 Tap Save.